DATA-606-2023-FALL-THURSDAY/Mulamreddy_DurgaVenkataPhanindraKumar/Docs/proposal.md

-* The target variable of the dataset is "isFraud" which will tell us whether the transaction is fraudulent or not dependign on the value of 0 and 1.
+* The target variable of the dataset is "isFraud" which will tell us whether the transaction is fraudulent or not depending on the value of 0 and 1.
 * As of now, I am in a thought of considering all the columns but will make changes in the future depending on the EDA and further analysis.